pmeller/recruitment-assignment-movie-search-react-app/README.md

 ## Potential features

-- **Better visual/interaction/motion design** - The design is not the best in the world so it could be improved a lot, for example fancier animations added
+- **Better visual/interaction/motion design** - Current UI design is very simple and could be improved a lot, for example animations added
 - **Switching between card view/list view** - Card view has some disadventages in terms of scannability, some switch between card view/list view could be welcome (especially for narrow mobile views).
 - **Virtual scroll or standard pagination** - Dynamically loading new listing element to the screen has performance